 I want every Financial Samurai reader to come away feeling smarter, more understanding, or more motivated than before they arrived.
 Some of the writing strategies I use include telling a story, discussing a failure, or playing both sides of the field to utterly confuse the reader into what I'm truly trying to say.
 Without emotion, a brand loses its luster.

 They say that it can take a lifetime to build a reputation, and a second to throw it all away.
 Continuously work on building your brand.
-Test, test, test, until you feel like you’ve got it right.
 The stronger your brand, the easier life gets.